RedHat-UX/red-hat-design-system/docs/accessibility/content.md

 </figure>

-If the above image supplements the text of an article about Red Hat or our products, the appropriate alt text could be something like `"Red Hat, Inc. logo."` But if that image was a link on the club’s website pointing to its homepage, you might want something along the lines of `"Red Hat homepage"` for your alt text:
+If the above image supplements the text of an article about Red Hat or our products, the appropriate alt text could be something like `"Red Hat, Inc. logo."` But if that image is a link pointing to the corporate homepage, you might want something along the lines of `"Red Hat homepage"` for your alt text:

 ```
 <a href="https://www.redhat.com/">